 A Special Note for Oral Steroids

-What to Do if You Experience the Side Effects of Steroids
+What to Do if You Experience Side Effects

 The actions you’ll take when you experience steroid side effects will vary based on their severity and type.
 The chart below shows some of the most common side effects and what you should do if you experience them.
 This is not medical advice and should not replace any advice given to you by a physician, but it is simply a set of guidelines you can follow in order if these side effects appear.

 Sometimes, steroid side effects will go away on their own over time.
-In other cases, you may need to lower your dose of steroids, stop taking them altogether, or even seek emergency medical treatment.
+In other cases, you may need to lower your dose, stop taking them altogether, or even seek emergency medical treatment.

-- Keep taking steroids if your side effects include things like oily skin, mild gastrointestinal issues, slight mood changes, or slight changes to your libido.
-These will often get better over time as your body adjusts to the steroids.
+- Keep taking if your side effects include things like oily skin, mild gastrointestinal issues, slight mood changes, or slight changes to your libido.
+These will often get better over time as your body adjusts.

 - Lower your dose if any of the aforementioned side effects last longer than seven to 10 days or become particularly bothersome.